MarufZak/study-logs/nodejs-design-patterns/README.md

 ### Generators

 Generators (or semicoroutines) were introduced in ES2015 spec, and are closely related to iterators.
 They are generalization of standard functions, in which they can have different entry points, rather one as in functions, which is invocation of the function.
 Generators can be suspended and resumed later.
 Generator object returned by generator function is indeed both an iterator and iterable.

+To define it we use syntax `function* name() {}`.
+Invocation of it will return generator object (both iterable and iterator), and doesn’t execute its body immediately.
+Invoking `next()` on generator object will start or resume execution of the body until `yield` instruction is invoked, in which case `{ done: false, value: yield value }` is returned.
+When function body explicitly or implicitly returns, it returns `{ done: true, value: return value }`.